vinukithiranya/JSA/AZURE_DEPLOYMENT_GUIDE.md

   --yes
 ```

 > This takes 3–5 minutes.
-Wait for it to finish before moving on.
+Do not close PowerShell.
+Wait for the command to finish.

 ```powershell
 # Create the database inside the server